lemtronix/ChirpUI/README.md

 See the releases tags above for the latest stable release.

 # Or Build
-Instead of downloading the latest release, you can build the Chirp GUI by using the command `gradlew fatJar`.
+Instead of downloading the latest release, you can build the Chirp GUI by using the command `gradle assemble`, `gradle jar` or `gradlew fatJar`.
 The JAR file will be located in  /build/libs/.

 # Open in Eclipse
 Gradle will generate an eclipse .project and .classpath file with the command `gradlew eclipse`